Aosta Valley: Government and politics

 For decades, the valley has been dominated by autonomist regional parties such as the Valdostan Union, which represents the interests of the French-speaking population.
 The latest regional election was held in late September 2025.
 The current President is Renzo Testolin, first elected in 2023 supported by a coalition of autonomist and progressive lists.

+Municipalities

 The Aosta Valley, the smallest region by area in Italy, is not divided into provinces.
-It is, however, still divided into 74 comunes, namely:
+It is, however, still divided into 74 municipalities: